CIT85/files/project_p2.md

 - Fix any issues you had in `p1`.
 - Inside your **private repo**, in the `project` folder create a new folder named `p2`.
 - Copy the **final version** of your code from `p1` into the `p2` folder.
+- Create a css folder inside the p2 folder and place your style.css there.
 ✅ **Commit Message**: `"setup for p2 done"`

 ---